 A "black box" approach is often taken in teaching and learning discrete-event simulation software.
 The external characteristics of the software are studied, but the foundation on which the software is based is ignored or is touched on only briefly.
-Choices made in implementation of the foundation might not be studied at all and related to stepby-step model execution.
+(This might be attributable to a lack of appropriate written material.)
+Choices made in implementation of the foundation might not be studied at all and related to step-by-step model execution.
 The modeler therefore might not be able to think things through when faced with such needs as developing good approaches for modeling complex situations, using interactive tools to come to a rapid understanding of error conditions arising during model development, and using interactive tools to verify that complex system logic has been captured correctly in a model.
-The objective of this paper, then, is to describe the logical underpinnings of discrete-event simulation and illustrate this material in terms of various implementations of discreteevent simulation software.
+The objective of this paper, then, is to describe the logical underpinnings of discrete-event simulation and illustrate this material in terms of various implementations of discrete-event simulation software.

 This paper is a revised version of an identically named paper from the 1996 Winter Simulation Conference (Schriber and Brunner 1996).
-The 1996 paper covered the entity-list management rules and "why it matters" for SIMAN (the language underlying Arena), ProModel, and

-GPSS/H. An expanded version of the 1996 material containing figures, flow charts, and additional explanation can be found in Schriber and Brunner (1998).
+The 1996 paper covered the entity-list management rules and "why it matters" for SIMAN (the language underlying Arena), ProModel, and GPSS/H. An expanded version of the 1996 material containing figures, flow charts, and additional explanation can be found in Schriber and Brunner (1998).